KarthikArumugam3/MLflow_Python/README.md

 After giving certain experiment name all the result of that paricular experiment will be logged to the given experiment name in the MLflow UI

 ### Hosting MLflow on the newly added tracking server url:-
-After setting the tracking server url and experiment name in mlflow_lr.py, before running the mlflow_lr.py, we need to run the server also on the same port as well(1234)
+After setting the tracking server url and experiment name in mlflow_lr.py, before running the mlflow_lr.py, we need to run the server locally.

 1. MLflow server command
 ```